davialabs/davia/README.md

 pnpm i
 ```

-### 2. Configuration (Optional)
+### 2. Configuration

 By default, Davia looks for a `.env` file in the root of the project path you provide.
+Configuration is only optional if there are already API keys in the project path you're generating docs from.
 To configure API keys in the Davia monorepo instead:

 1. Rename `.env.example` to `.env`
 2. Add your AI provider API key (we recommend **Anthropic** for best results)